ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This field contains a pointer to the public specification defining the group rekeying scheme, if one exists.

-This registry has been initially populated by the value in {{rekeying-scheme-0}}.
+This registry has been initially populated with the value in {{rekeying-scheme-0}}.

 ## Expert Review Instructions {#review}